skwp/dotfiles/README.md

  * ,cc - (Current command) copies the command under your cursor and executes it in vim.
 Great for testing single line changes to vimrc.
  * ,yw - yank a word from anywhere within the word (so you don't have to go to the beginning of it)
  * ,ow - overwrite a word with whatever is in your yank buffer - you can be anywhere on the word. saves having to visually select it
- * Cmd-/ - toggle comments (usually gcc from tComment)
- * gcp (comment a paragraph) added
- * ,t - Command-T fuzzy file selector (alternative to PeepOpen / LustyJuggler)
+ * ,t - Command-T fuzzy file selector
  * sj - split a line such as a hash {:foo => {:bar => :baz}} into a multiline hash (j = down)
  * sk - unsplit a link (k = up)
- * Ctrl-a - align things (type a character/expression to align by, works in visual mode or by itself)
+ * Cmd-Shift-A - align things (type a character/expression to align by, works in visual mode or by itself)
- * sj and sk - split and unsplit things (like ruby hashes) into multiple lines

- **Local Anonymous Bookmarking**
+ **Comments**

- * ,bb - toggle local anonymous bookmark at current location
+ * Cmd-/ - toggle comments (usually gcc from tComment)
- * ,bn ,bp - next and previous anonymous bookmark
- * ,bc - clear anonymous bookmarks
+ * gcp (comment a paragraph)

 Included vim plugins
 ---